 How do you prove filiation between a child and two mothers?

-There are four ways of proving filiation:
+There are three ways of proving filiation:

 - By the "act of birth" of the child.
 After birth, a document called the "declaration of birth" must be filled and sent to a government agency called the Registrar of Civil Status.
 The parents write their names on this document and these names are recorded on the child's act of birth.
 This is the main way of establishing filiation.